-It is estimated that approximately 27 persons shall receive affordable housing through 11 HOME assisted units as a result of the 2020 HOME allocation to the City of Burlington.
+It is estimated that at initial occupancy approximately 8 persons shall receive affordable housing through 3 HOME assisted units as a result of the 2021 HOME allocation to the City of Burlington.
+However, these funds will continue to benefits many new households during the HOME Affordability Period.